-Why he insisted it because it was believed the next conqueror would be someone from Heike, Nobunaga must have expressed his will through this Kamon.
+Why he insisted on it because people believed the next conqueror would be someone from Heike, Nobunaga must have expressed his will through this Kamon.

 Nobunaga used this Kamon on his flags.
-Eiraku Tsuho was a coin which was imported from Ming Dynasty.
+Eiraku Tsuho was a coin that was imported from Ming Dynasty.

 Toyotomi Family Crest